INTIMIDATION | SECTION 13 CRIMES (DOMESTIC AND PERSONAL VIOLENCE) ACT

 - damage to any person or property.

-- You did so with the intention of causing the other person to fear physical or mental harm.
+- carried out with the intention of causing the other person to fear physical or mental harm.

 - the following of a person about,